techhat/core/doc/deployment-guide/Install-CentOS-RHEL-6.5-AdminNode.md

 Execute the following commands:
    1. cd /opt/opencrowbar/core
-   1. ./production.sh <FQDN of the admin node>
+   1. ./production.sh &lt;FQDN of the admin node&gt;

 Once this is complete, the admin node is configured.
 Don't worry about the failed to converge message, continue on to the next.